flogic/whiskey_disk/README.markdown

   - 1 ssh connection per run -- so everything needed to do a full setup is done in one shot.
 Everything needed to do a full deployment is done in one shot.
-(Having 8 minute deploys failing because I was on CDMA wireless on a train in india where the connection won't stay up for more than 2-3 minutes is not where I want to be any more.)
+(Having 8 minute deploys failing because I was on CDMA wireless on a train in India where the connection won't stay up for more than 2-3 minutes is not where I want to be any more.)

   - Deployment configuration is specified as YAML data, not as code.